gilgoldzweig/Gencycler/README.md

 #### What going on in the background
-The processor will find the location of the xml file per holder and parse it to find all of it's views If the view does not have an (android:id="@+id/your_id") attribute it will be ignored The Generated adapter looks something like this
+The processor will find the location of the XML file per holder and parse it to find all of its views If the view does not have an (android:id="@+id/your_id") attribute it will be ignored The Generated adapter looks something like this